DVGY/tours/readme.md

 Solution 1: JSON.stringify(deps), it then uses compare by values instead of reference.
 Solution 2: useRef,
+Advice: useAPI should not care about checking previous props and next props.
+It should only care about calling api.
+So I moved all this logic to `FilterTrips.tsx`

 # Node JS Security Cheat sheet